 Most of us are a mix-n-match of types, in which case you will probably have a leading concern that trumps all others.
 For instance, since my hair is fine, I have to go with lightweight products even though I also need some moisturizing.
 So I look for lightweight volumizing products that are also a bit moisturizing.

 I’ve found it’s not necessary to buy curl specific shampoo and conditioner, because your hair type trumps all and if you get that right, the rest falls into place.

 The most important thing is to use the right products for your hair type, and usually, any other issues you might have tend to fall into place.

 When You Use The Wrong Products

-When I used products for coarse hair (too heavy for my low porosity hair), my hair got so weighted down and my curls turned into waves:
+When I used products for coarse hair (too heavy for my fine hair), my hair got so weighed down and my curls turned into waves:

 Then, when I got my “type” right… and used products promising “volume” with light hydration, I got the hair of my dreams — more volume, more shine, more bounce, and more curl as well as getting rid of the frizz and dryness.

 And… in addition to being moisturized, shiny, soft, curly, and bouncy, my hair has volume from the very top of my head, where it can often be flat.

 If you approach it this way, you might find that other issues present or need more time to address (such as thinning; go here for more info), then you address those areas of concern.